ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step01.md

 1. `cd photo-gallery`
 1. `ionic serve`

-The application running in the default browser.
+The application should run in the default browser.

 ## Conclusion